Victoria's Regencies

 Picture

 The Queen was held in one of the upstairs bedroom for almost eight months before she was released.
-This quilt is displayed in the Imprisonment Room, one of the pastimes with which she occupied herself while in custody.
+This quilt is displayed in the Imprisonment Room; quilting was one of the pastimes with which she occupied herself while in custody.
 Later she divided her time between homes in the U.S. and Honolulu.

 Picture

-On the grounds of the Iolani Palace is the Coronation Pavilion, constructed in 1883, and now used for band concerts and as the center public celebrations.
+On the grounds of the Iolani Palace is the Coronation Pavilion, constructed in 1883, and now used for band concerts and as a center for public celebrations.
 Below, the Palace as it stands today, under the care of Friends and the State of Hawaii, and open to the public.

 Picture